timriffe/AdultCoverage/README.md

 install_github("timriffe/AdultCoverage/AdultCoverage/R/DDM")
 ```

-Then youy can load the package using:
+Then you can load the package using:

 ```r
 library(DDM)